-Problem Solution When editing the M/h a political paragraph of the control of the con parameters of the VFO When editing parameters using the radio marked with PTT the menus, the changes do apply to those VFO parameters of the other that 's marked with 'CTRL'.
+Problem Solution When editing the When editing parameters using the radio parameters of the VFO menus, the changes do apply to those VFO marked with PTT the parameters of the other that's marked with 'CTRL'.
 Make sure to select VFO get changed the proper VFO for 'CTRL' using the 'A/B' key.
-I am not able to TX to my Make sure the setting for 'TimeSlot' of the Hotspot using DMR-mode corresponding channel is set either to the Hotspot using Divin-Houe , , , , , , , , , , , , , , , , , , , required TimeSlot (for duplex hotspots) or to TI D II I II D D D D D 'ON' for simplex hotspots.
+I am not able to TX to my Make sure the setting for 'TimeSlot' of the Hotspot using DMR-mode corresponding channel is set either to the required TimeSlot (for duplex hotspots) or to 'ON' for simplex hotspots.
 The Radioddity DB25-D, The Radioddity DB25-D, DB40-D does keep its DB40-D is OFF last power state upon loss of power.
-If the whenever I power radio had been turned on before power loss, it on my car will automatically turn on again as soon as the power is back.
+If the whenever I power on my car radio had been turned on before power loss, it will automatically turn on again as soon as the on my car power is back.
 If it had been turned off before power loss, it will stay off, even if power is back.
 Every time I need to set the The actual audio volume highly depends on the audio volume of my audio volume of the transmitting station.
-Radioddity DB25-D, However, if you do change the volume settings DB40-D on your Radioddity DB25-D, DB40-D by hitting the [VOL]-key, turning the [ENC]-knob, then do :: not forget to press the [ENC]-knob to permanently store the setting into the radio.
+Radioddity DB25-D, However, if you do change the volume settings DB40-D on your Radioddity DB25-D, DB40-D by hitting the [VOL]-key, turning the [ENC]-knob, then do not forget to press the [ENC]-knob to permanently store the setting into the radio.
 The [ENC]-knob for channel Channel selection has been disabled by the selection does not work user.
-To reenable the channel selection do the Sciection does not work following: MENU → Local Set → Channel Sw → Select (the switch-icon should turn GREEN to 2.6 allow using the ENC-knob for selecting a channel) Function assigned to a Function assigned to a Functions only available when an analog programmable [P]-key does channel is selected do not work on digital not work channels.
-Functions only available for digital -40 channels do not work on analog channels.
-If a pilot tone / burst tone has been assigned to short press of a programmable [P]-key, the long press function for that very same [P]-key is no longer available.
-My radio came with a No, you did not at all get a used radio.
+To reenable the channel selection do the following: MENU → Local Set → Channel Sw → Select (the switch-icon should turn GREEN to allow using the ENC-knob for selecting a Function assigned to a channel) Functions only available when an analog programmable [P]-key does channel is selected do not work on digital not work channels.
+Functions only available for digital .000 channels do not work on analog channels.
+If a - 9 pilot tone / burst tone has been assigned to - 4 short press of a programmable [P]-key, the long press function for that very same [P]-key is My radio came with a no longer available.
+No, you did not at all get a used radio.
 We do codeplug already installed, ship the DB25-D, DB40-D and GD-88 with a is it a used radio? preconfigured sample codeplug that has, for your convenience, also been written to the radio as 'factory reset' codeplug.
-This sample N. codeplug contains various sample settings that 90% should give you an idea on the various 4/0- operating modes.
-0/~ 1.
+This sample Tare codeplug contains various sample settings that 90/2 should give you an idea on the various operating modes.
+100/- operating modes.
 70 14.
-37.4
+2.74 CV.